abelstanly/Movie-Box-Office-Analysis-SQL/README.md

 Therefore, this figure should be interpreted as a **dataset-level comparative efficiency metric**, rather than a typical industry-wide average.

-The SQL ROI analysis also applies a **$1 million minimum budget filter** to reduce the influence of micro-budget outliers.
+The SQL ROI analysis applies a **$1 million minimum budget filter** to reduce the influence of micro-budget outliers.

 ---